Jack Griffin: Career

-Griffin spent a dozen years at Meredith Corporation, publisher of magazines including Better Homes and Gardens, Ladies' Home Journal and Family Circle.
+Griffin spent a 12 years at Meredith Corporation, publisher of magazines including Better Homes and Gardens, Ladies' Home Journal and Family Circle.
 As President of its National Media Group since 2004, he led a transformation of Meredith into a digitally enabled, diversified media and marketing company.
 From its print roots, Meredith became a major provider of marketing services through Meredith Integrated Marketing, of which Jack was the founding General Manager in 1996.
 During his tenure, Griffin oversaw numerous acquisitions of print and digital properties.